ballerina-platform/ballerina-dev-website/learn/get-started/write-a-grpc-service-with-ballerina.md

 ## Set up the prerequisites

-To run this guide, you need the following prerequisites:
+To complete this tutorial, you need:

 1. [Ballerina 2202.0.0 (Swan Lake)](https://ballerina.io/learn/installing-ballerina/setting-up-ballerina/) or greater
 2. A text editor